 A new way to understand the human body

-A digital twin also has application in healthcare facilities; a digital replica of a hospital can help create a safer, more secure environment for employees and patients.
+A digital twin can also be applied in healthcare facilities; a digital replica of a hospital can help create a safer, more secure environment for employees and patients.

-With such a positive contribution to sustainable innovation, business leaders are increasingly recognizing the power of digital twin technology to advance digital transformation and innovation.
+With such a positive contribution to sustainable innovation, business leaders are increasingly recognizing the power of digital twin technology.

 Combining virtual technologies, analytics and artificial intelligence creates the conditions to revolutionize healthcare.

 Enhancing understanding of the human body's complexity – from its DNA to tissues and organs to the organism as a whole – by connecting research from disparate teams around the globe

 Advancing scientific innovation through unlimited modeling and biorealistic simulation to evaluate and test potential impacts on the human body, all before physical manufacturing